-Mesa, Arizona is a large city with a population of 470,456 people.
-Mesa has a population density of 3,409 people per square mile.
-This would be considered well above the national population density level.
+Located in the state of Arizona, Mesa is a big city with a population of 470,456 people.
+With a population density of 3,409 people per square mile, Mesa is well above the nation's average density level.
 The majority of Mesa residents report their race to be White; this is followed by Black and Asian.
 Additionally, more than a quarter of the population of Mesa are of Hispanic or Latino origin, and 17% of the population also speak Spanish.
-Mesa is known to be family friendly as more than 73% of the population has already tied the knot.
-It might also be worth noting that 62% of residents also have children under the age of 18.
+If you are looking for a family friendly city, Mesa might be a good fit as 73% of the population over 15 years old are married, and 62% have kids who are 18 years old or younger.

 |Average one way commute||25min||25min||26min|